MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-add-toc-document-map.md

 ---
 title: "Create a document map or table of contents in paginated reports"
-description: Learn how to use a document map to provide a table of contents or a set of navigational links to report items in a rendered paginated report in Report Builder.
+description: Learn how to use a document map to provide a table of contents or a set of navigational links to report items in a rendered paginated report in Power BI Report Builder.
 author: maggiesMSFT
 ms.author: nisrinivasan
 ms.date: 09/18/2023